zhangwurongyan/P8105_hw3_wz2507/hw3.md

 ```

 ![](hw3_files/figure-gfm/unnamed-chunk-3-1.png)<!-- --> Comment: The
-plot is showing aisles with more than 10,000 items being ordered with
+plot is showing aisles with more than 10,000 items being ordered (which
-the number of items ordered in each aisle.
-We can see from the plot that
+has 39 aisles in total) with the number of items ordered in each aisle.
-in the aisles “fresh vegetables”, “fresh fruits” and “packaged vegetable
+We can see from the plot that in the aisles “fresh vegetables”, “fresh
-fruits” are three aisles sold the most items.
+fruits” and “packaged vegetable fruits” are three aisles sold the most
+items.

 ``` r
 # filter those 3 aisles and get the three most popular items